Dr Lewis Owen

 -

-Treasurer of the Physical Crystallography Group of the BCA (British Crystallography Association) and Structural Condensed Matter Physics Group of the IOP (Institute of Physics)
+- Chair - Physical Crystallography Group (PCG) of the British Crystallographic Association and Structural Condensed Matter Physics Group (SCMP) of the Institute of Physics (IOP)

 Links